EOSIO/eos/docs/cleos/how-to-guides/how-to-vote.MD

 ## Steps

-Vote for blockproducer1 and blockproducer2 from an account called `eosiotestts2`
+Assume you are going to vote for blockproducer1 and blockproducer2 from an account called `eosiotestts2`, execute the following:

 ```bash
 cleos system voteproducer prods eosiotestts2 blockproducer1 blockproducer2